 Both Price’s Law and Pareto Distribution are connected to how companies can rise and fall.

-This is also how sports teams can decline, once successful teams can fall down the ranking due to one or two managerial mistakes, leading to the most talented players seeking transfers.
+This is also how sports teams can decline.
+Successful teams can fall down the ranking due to one or two managerial mistakes, which may lead to the most talented players seeking transfers.